inktrap/studyriffic/README.md

 # Valentin Todo

- - create one huge results table
+ - test one huge results table
  - flexbox footer that is sticky and scales and simply works

 ### documentation: